SmingHub/Sming/Sming/Arch/Rp2040/README.rst

 - Partitions and file systems (except SD cards and FAT)
 - SPIClass tested with Radio_nRF24L01 sample only
 - WiFi networking support for the Pico-W
+- Standard analogue I/O via analogRead.
+More advanced hardware capabilities require use of the SDK directly.
+- Dual-core support.
+See below for details.

 Yet to be implemented: